How to make the most of 1 day in Córdoba

 🏰 Alcázar de los Reyes Cristianos & its beautiful gardens

 This World Heritage fortress-palace was built in the fourteenth century by the Catholic Monarchs over the remains of an old Moorish castle.
 You can explore the buildings, the incredible gardens, and the towers offering fabulous views of the Mezquita.
-See if you can find the wonderful Roman mosaics.
+There are wonderful Roman mosaics here to enjoy, too.

 While the Alcazar is not considered by many to be as magnificent as its neighbour, the Mezquita, it is still a historically fascinating building and it also has also been awarded UNESCO World Heritage status.